aboyce/mongodb/Shell.md

 #### JSON

 `mongoexport` will export the data in JSON (or CSV) format and can be reimported with `mongoimport`.
-By default it will just output to the stout, if you want to store the output as JSON you can provide a `o` flag with the json filename.
+By default it will just output to the `stout`, if you want to store the output as JSON you can provide a `o` flag with the json filename.

 #### BSON